 What are the main attractions in Marbella?

-Marbella has many attractions.
+.
 Top of the list are the beaches (see below), closely followed by sightseeing and enjoying the resort’s cultural and gastronomic scene.
 Marbella has several museums of note as well as some interesting monuments.

 Not to mention the long list of outdoor activities, in and out of the water.
 Marbella is also within easy reach of other attractions on the Costa del Sol such as Selwo Aventura safari park in nearby Estepona and Fuengirola Zoo.